kisswiki/kisswiki/src/mindmap/the programmer's brain.md

   - all 3 processes are at work while reading code
     - the complement each other
 - speed reading
+  - STM
+    - 30 seconds
+      - stores for 30 seconds
+        - after 30 seconds you have to store it in LTM
+          - or it will be lost forever
+    - 2 to 6
+      - can store from 2 to 6 elements
+  - chunking
+    - helps overcoming size limits of STM
+  - what helps
     - design patterns
     - high-level comments
     - low-level like "decrement"
       - create a burden
     - beacons
       - part of program
       - help understand what a program does
       - narrows your hypothesis
       - confirm or refute hypothesis about the source
       - types
       - simple
-        - like variable names
+        - like variable names, class names, method names
       - compound
         - self.left and self.right
           - form a compound beacon